openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdeu111_0_0.md

 | 177 | Brightness level correction flickering  | Brightness level correction for flickering loads |
 | 178 | Method of calculating the active power | Method of calculating the active power |
 | 179 | Approximated power at max brightness | Approximated power at the maximum brightness level |

-### Parameter 0: ON/OFF mode

-ON/OFF mode
-This mode is necessary while connecting non-dimmable light sources.
-Setting this parameter to 1 automatically ignores brightening/dimming time settings.
-Forced auto-calibration will set this parameter’s value to 2.

-Parameter size: 1B

-Default value: 2

-Available values:

-0 – ON/OFF mode disabled (dimming is possible)

-1 – ON/OFF mode enabled (dimming is not possible)

-2 – mode selected automatically
-Values in the range 0 to 2 may be set.

-The manufacturer defined default value is ```2```.

-This parameter has the configuration ID ```config_0_1``` and is of type ```INTEGER```.

 ### Parameter 1: Remember device state